open/close all folders

 - In an episode of California Dreams, Jake, the resident semi-loner bad-boy ends up in the running and after almost dropping out wins the thing by singing a song called 'Leather and loose'.

-- Neds Declassified School Survival Guide - Played with in the fact that Ned has to be forced to run and his attempts to not get elected backfire hilariously.
-They end up getting him a fair percentage of the votes.
+- Ned's Declassified School Survival Guide - Played with in the fact that Ned has to be forced to run and his attempts to not get elected backfire hilariously.
+His reasoning for not running is because he views the entire thing asa popular contest not worth it.
+He changes his mind when he discovers someone who was unpopular and such becoming president - the woodshop teacher.
+After some motivation, he proceeds to go and get a good percentage of the votes.
 And yet, somehow, the weasel which is nominated every year as a joke ends up winning.

 - Lizzie McGuire: Larry Tudgeman ends up winning easily against Beta Bitch Claire and Cool Loser Lizzie due to his unbeatable campaign strategy of promising to eat a worm for every vote he gets.